cambardell/portfolio/Content/apps/resume.md

 ### Founder and President of UW Developers, Jun 2019 - Apr 2020
 * Software club for University of Waterloo undergraduates to learn mobile app development in an environment focused on peer mentorship and releasing products.

-### Member of Watonomous student design team, Sep 2017 - Dec 2017
-* Member of a student-run team working to build a fully autonomous car to compete in the SAE Autodrive Challenge.
-Responsible for vehicle dynamics.

 ### Founder of PlayMyWay, Sep 2015 - Jun 2017
 * Designed and developed educational games for neurodiverse peers in high school to help them develop skills such as hand-eye coordination, shape sorting, telling time, and arithmetic.